leonidbelkind/katacoda-scenarios/stackpulse-intro/step1.md

 ## Initialize Communication with StackPulse

-To install `stackpulse` CLI, In the terminal window to the right type:
+To install `stackpulse` CLI, In the terminal window to the right run (by clicking on the below "box"):
 `curl -O https://storage.googleapis.com/stackpulse-public/release/latest/linux/amd64/stackpulse;chmod +x ./stackpulse`{{execute}}

 `./stackpulse init`{{execute}}